Research · April 2026

 Only if configured that way.
 You can set policies to block requests when a budget is exceeded, downgrade to a cheaper model, or alert-only.
 Most teams use alert + downgrade rather than hard blocking to maintain uptime.

-Start reducing your AI costs today
+Start controlling AI agent efficiency today

 Get started free →